 MANAGEMENT OF JAUNDICE PROBLEM Yellowness of skin FINDINGS Jaundice anywhere within 24 hours of delivery Jaundice anywhere (except soles of feet and palms of hand) on days 2 to 4 Jaundice on palms and soles of feet, in addition to jaundice anywhere on the body, more than 24 hours after delivery Jaundice on whole body, with lethargy and convulsions MANAGEMENT Severe: phototherapy frequent breastfeeds prevent hypothermia if available, test serum bilirubin levels refer for exchange transfusion if necessary.
-Mild/Moderate: observe for progress frequent breastfeeds prevent hypothermia Severe: phototherapy frequent breastfeeds prevent hypothermia if available, test serum bilirubin levels refer for exchange transfusion if necessary Bilirubin encephalopathy phototherapy give anti-convulsants give IV fluids give oxygen if available refer for exchange transfusion Managing the infant during cover the eyes; do not blo prevent temperature insta change the position of the (every two hours) remove the baby from pho and remove the eye patch mother to see each other place the infant as close to possible without overheat ck baby's nose ability be baby frequently ototherapy during feeding les to allow the infant and the light source as Special situations: onset of jaundice in the first 24 hours presence of pallor small baby (< 2.5Kg at birth or born before 37 weeks of gestation) with moderate jaundice moderately jaundiced baby with history of previous sibling requiring exchange transfusion for neonatal jaundice sick baby with jaundice.
+Mild/Moderate: • observe for progress • frequent breastfeeds • prevent hypothermia Severe: phototherapy frequent breastfeeds prevent hypothermia if available, test serum bilirubin levels refer for exchange transfusion if necessary Bilirubin encephalopathy phototherapy give anti-convulsants give IV fluids give oxygen if available refer for exchange transfusion Managing the infant during phototherapy: cover the eyes; do not block baby's nose prevent temperature instability change the position of the baby frequently (every two hours) remove the baby from phototherapy during feeding and remove the eye patches to allow the infant and mother to see each other place the infant as close to the light source as possible without overheating.
+Special situations: onset of jaundice in the first 24 hours presence of pallor small baby (< 2.5Kg at birth or born before 37 weeks of gestation) with moderate jaundice moderately jaundiced baby with history of previous sibling requiring exchange transfusion for neonatal jaundice sick baby with jaundice.
 For special situations, manage as severe jaundice.